jarun/nnn/README.md

 _NOTE:_ If you are on BSD/macOS, please check the [BSD terminal issue](https://github.com/jarun/nnn#bsd-terminal-issue) with <kbd>^Y</kbd> for workaround.

-Selected files are visually indicated by a `+`.
+Selected files are visually indicated by a `+` before the entries.

 The selection can now be listed, copied, moved, removed, archived or linked.

-File paths are copied to the temporary file `~/.config/nnn/.selection`.
+Absolute paths of the selected files are copied to the temporary file `~/.config/nnn/.selection`.
 The path is shown in the help and configuration screen.
+If `$NNN_COPIER` is set the file paths are also copied to the system clipboard.

 #### Filters